-“From a distant era” is a phrase used to describe a dinosaur.
-You may be one; if these signs fit you to a T!
+If you still use CDs and have yet to make a Netflix account, then you’re probably on your way to becoming a technology dinosaur.
+“From a distant era” might be a phrase used to describe a dinosaur, but you may be one; if these signs fit you to a T!

 1. You have no clue what “hashtag” means or how to use it

 To you, this symbol # is probably just a pound sign, not a hashtag.
 You see the word everywhere and ask a friend about it.

 After the initial shock and disbelief of your naiveté, the pal explains that a hashtag is a type of label or tag used on social media sites Twitter, Facebook, and Instagram.
 It’s used to mark something belonging to a specific category.